 “You can also replace the greens with a starchy base such as farro, quinoa, or brown rice,” says Cohen.

-Portion Fix: A serving of carbs is one yellow container.
+Ultimate Portion Fix: A serving of carbs is one Yellow Container.
 This includes whole grains as well as starchy vegetables — like corn, roasted white or sweet potatoes, or green peas.

 5 Ways to Make Salad If You Hate Greens

 If you’re working to overcome a distaste for greens, here are five things you can do to a salad if you hate greens or lettuce.